ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 let y : int_option = Null
 ```

 Valid values of this type are regular numbers wrapped in `Number` (e.g., `Number 5`, `Number 10`, etc.) or `Null`.
 Notice how `Null` does not hold any value.
-There is a special built-in parametrized `option` type with `Some` and `None` constructors, so we can rewrite the snippet above as:
+There is a special built-in parametrised `option` type with `Some` and `None` constructors, so we can rewrite the snippet above as:

 ```
 let x : int option = Some 5
 let y : int option = None
 ```

-This is how we express _nullability_ in LIGO: instead of using a special ad-hoc value like "zero address", we just say it's an `address option`.
-We can then use `match` to see if there's something inside:
+This is how we express _nullability_ in LIGO: instead of using a special ad-hoc value like "zero address", we just say it is an `address option`.
+We can then use `match` to see if there is something inside:

 ```
 let x : int option = Some 5